SJTU-CGM/PPanG/README.md

 #### BLAT server
 As the list of reference gene IDs is available in PPanG, it is easy to navigate to the known gene region.
 But it does not work for novel sequences, including distributed genes absent in reference genome but present in other genomes.
 Therefore, a BLAT server is embedded in PPanG, which helps the locating of novel sequences.
 Input the target sequence and click the "Search" button, the BLAT server will automatically process the alignment result and provide the target region.
 By default, the novel sequence is searched within the nine reference genomes, and the search range can be expanded to all individuals by selecting the "Search all genomes".
 ![img.png](public/Figure6.png)
-Then input the "tRegion" of BLAT result as `Navigation Type=custom region` in 2c to visualize the custom region in PPanG.
+Then input the "tRegion" (target region) of BLAT result as `Navigation Type=custom region` in 2c to visualize the custom region in PPanG.

 #### Annotation Data
 The "Annotation Data" tab collects genome annotations within the target region.
 Click the "Download All" button to download these annotation data for each individual.